Ante Dabro

 Ante Dabro (born 13 January 1938, Čavoglave, Croatia) is a Croatian-born Australian artist/sculptor and art teacher who has lived and worked in Canberra, Australian Capital Territory since the late 1960s.

 Dabro's sculptures are typified by angular form; many are nudes and bronzes.
 His work is said to embody universal themes, "suffering, hope, sexuality, heroism, spirituality" but also silently acknowledge the 'outsider'.

+He is the subject of the 2023 biography The Life and Work of Ante Dabro, Australian-Croatian Sculptor: The Midnight Sea in the Blood by Peter Read (historian).

 Principal works

 A selection of Dabro's works are listed: